soumith/torch-android/README.md

 * torchandroid.h and torchandroid.cpp give lots of helper functions to make life easier
   * Print function overriden to redirect to logcat (only handles strings for now)
   * Function to get apk assets as bytes (very useful)
+* Full support for ffi and shared libraries

+`torch.load` now takes three additional modes: `apkbinary32`, `apkbinary64`, `apkascii`.
+One can store model files in the `assets` folder and use these modes to load them.
+If the model was saved on a 64-bit machine, use `apkbinary64`, if it was saved on a 32-bit machine, use `apkbinary32`.

 Requirements